Memory-V2V: Memory-Augmented Video-to-Video Diffusion for Consistent Multi-Turn Editing: Memory-V2V

 \subsection{Adaptive Token Merging}

 While retrieval-based dynamic tokenization effectively allocates the token budget, the quadratic complexity of the DiT’s self-attention still leads to high computational cost as the token sequence length increases.
-Fortunately, recent studies \cite{zhang2025faster, xi2025sparse, zhang2025spargeattn} reveal that DiT attention maps are inherently sparse, with only a small subset of entries contributing meaningfully to the output.
-Motivated by this, we further enhance computational efficiency by adaptively merging unresponsive tokens before the attention operation.
-This adaptive token merging strategy avoids redundant computation while preserving the essential context information.
+Recent studies \cite{zhang2025faster, xi2025sparse, zhang2025spargeattn} reveal that DiT attention maps are inherently sparse, with only a small subset of entries contributing meaningfully to the output.
+Hence, we propose to adaptively merge unresponsive tokens before the attention operation.
+This strategy avoids redundant computation while preserving the essential context information.